hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/04c-StructureData.md

 + Classes
   + singleton objects: objects only occurred once
   + templates w/ same properties and methods
-    + prior ES5: not having such concept but "constructor functions"
+    + ES5: not having such concept but "constructor functions"
-    + since ES5: concept of classes and the syntax developed similar to what other object-oriented programming language
+    + post ES5: concept of classes and the syntax developed similar to what other object-oriented programming language
   + example: balls w/ the same shape (circle), the sam ex,y, radius, and color properties but different values